Alice Cunningham working

 Alice’s portfolio includes a myriad of significant commissions, from site-specific artworks in Amiens (France), Vittorio Veneto (Italy), Weston Super Mare and Stoke on Trent, (UK) to permanent sculptures in Trinity Arts Centre, Bristol and a new commission alongside Richard Long for the Royal West of England Academy’s recent Earth: Digging Deep in British Art 1781-2022.
 Each commission reflects a narrative interwoven with personal experience, site response and environmental consciousness.

-The curator of the Hermitage Museum in Russia commissioned Alice to represent the UK and create a permanent public artwork in Italy in a Europe wide cross cultural art project.
-This allowed her to relate her artistic vision within global perspectives, exploring the discourse of visual language and art’s transformative power across borders.
+Alice was commissioned to represent the UK and create a permanent public artwork in Vittorio Veneto, Italy in a Europe wide art project commemorating the end of the first world war.
+This allowed her to further explore her artistic vision in collaboration and within global narratives.

-Collaboration lies at the heart of Alice’s practice and includes engagements with the Royal Society of Sculptors, University of Bristol, and the Bank of England.
+Collaboration lies at the heart of Alice’s practice and includes engagements with the Royal Society of Sculptors, University of Bristol, and the Bank of England, London.
 Awards include the Outstanding Prize at the Royal West of England Academy and the Leonardo Da Vinci Scholarship in Seville.

 Through teaching engagements, workshops, and lectures at prestigious institutions like the Royal Netherlands Academy of Arts & Sciences, she’s shared her expertise and remained open to learning and evolving as an artist.